tomatolog/manticore/docs/5_searching/multi-queries.rst

 Multi-queries
 -------------

-Multi-queries, or query batches, let you send multiple queries to Sphinx in one go (more formally, one network request).
+Multi-queries, or query batches, let you send multiple queries to Manticore in one go (more formally, one network request).

 Two API methods that implement multi-query mechanism are `AddQuery() <../querying/addquery.md>`__ and `RunQueries() <../querying/runqueries.md>`__.
-You can also run multiple queries with SphinxQL, see `the section called “Multi-statement queries” <../multi-statement_queries.md>`__.
+You can also run multiple queries with ManticoreQL, see `the section called “Multi-statement queries” <../multi-statement_queries.md>`__.
 (In fact, regular `Query() <../querying/addquery.md>`__ call is internally implemented as a single AddQuery() call immediately followed by RunQueries() call.)